rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/components-api.md

 ## API

-Below is the full API for the Reaction components system.
-Each of these items can be imported from `@reactioncommerce/reaction-components`.
+Below is the full API for the demand components system.
+Each of these items can be imported from `@demandcluster/dedemand-onents`.

 ### [Components Objects](#components-objects)